botheredbybees/m2html/readme.md

 ## Changes in a nutshell
 ** The differences between this code and the original artefact.tk package **

-I've added a little bit of functionality and fixed a couple of minor bugs in m2html.m
+I've added a bit of functionality and fixed a couple of minor bugs in m2html.m
+- allow the project name and version number to be passed in the function call (ready to use in a template)
+- fixed a bug with internal links in the file page
+- added code to use the 'global' switch alluded to in the existing documentation
+- allowed for css, js and img directories in templates

-I've also added a bunch of code to private/mfileparse.m to accomodate the comment style quirks of my particular code base.
-If you're hoping to use this on a normally commented matlab project you would be better off overwriting this with the original version (saved as private/mfileparse.original)
+Added code to private/mfileparse.m to accomodate the comment style quirks of my particular code base.
+If you're hoping to use this on a normally commented matlab project you would be better off overwriting this with the original version (saved as private/mfileparse.original.m)

+Updated all calls to the soon to be retired nargchk functions to use narginchk instead

 I've also added a bootstrap 3 based html5 template called bbb